 Preparing handwritten study guides that include drawings is an "active" strategy by which your brain can process and retain information.
-If you would like to learn more about the most effective strategies for studying and learning (and the research underlying these recommendations), we highly recommend the book "Making it Stick: The Science of Successful Learning" by Brown, Roediger III, and McDaniel.
-Miranda Greig, the Science Teaching Fellow, has read this book and is happy to talk about its contents and how to use these strategies in Bio 12.
+If you would like to learn more about the most effective strategies for studying and learning (and the research underlying these recommendations), we highly recommend the book "Make It Stick: The Science of Successful Learning" by Brown, Roediger III, and McDaniel.
+Tanner Riley, the Teaching Science Fellow, has read this book and is happy to talk about its contents and how to use these strategies in BIOL 12.

-Several lines of evidence indicate that "reflection" and "retrieval practice" facilitate learning MUCH better than re-reading your notes.
+Several lines of evidence indicate that "reflection" and "retrieval practice" facilitate learning MUCH better than rereading your notes.
 The Reflection assignments provide a vehicle for you to think and write about information presented in the lecture recordings and to identify questions.
 The Understanding Checks allow you to "practice retrieval and application" of the course material and identify gaps in your understanding.
 Getting an answer wrong is actually one of the best ways to learn and remember information for the future.